- August 25, 2020

 20. Vegan Hummus Pita Pizza

-I never have a shortage of recipes on hand!
+I never have a shortage of fast and delicious pizza recipes on hand!
 The meal is one of my all-time favorites because the combinations are endless.
 This pita pizza has a unique sauce (hummus!).
 For easy lunch packing, I like to pair a couple of the pizzas with sliced veggies and a hardboiled egg or cheese stick for extra protein.

 21. Vegetarian Rice Bowl